BenjaminRocco/Capstone_Project/README.md

 - Efficacy will be evaluated based on performance, error metrics, sentiment analysis and recommendations and guidance will be offered.
 - Interested parties in this research include political party affiliates, media outlets, psychologistics and sociologists, and others intrigued by the phenomenon of media influence upon societal thought processes.

 ### We present novel methods for determining bias within abstracts/headlines of online articles, label these articles based on relative bias levels, and harness these labels to train a neural network model capable of upscaling this labeling process.
-Next, we create a custom sentiment analyzer and validate the performance of this analyzer by comparing it to a Valence Aware Dictionary and sEntiment Reasoner (VADER sentiment analyzer) built by a team of professionals.
-Our processing and analyzing tools are packaged together and available over our Streamlit App titled: Tendency Towards Bias Scoring App.
+Next, we create a custom sentiment analyzer and validate its performance by comparing it to a Valence Aware Dictionary and sEntiment Reasoner (VADER sentiment analyzer) built by a team of professionals.
+Our processing and analyzing tools are packaged together and available through our Streamlit App titled: Tendency Towards Bias Scoring App.
 This app runs using our Bias Estimator and Analyzer of Sentiment Tendency (BEAST) Engine.
 The results of this project will provide the groundwork for future efforts towards understanding bias and sentiment analysis in language processing frameworks.

 ### Link Here: